Ideal for Irish and international students, and for those seeking academic, private, NGO, or governmental careers.

 Evolutionary Economic Geography

-A maximum of 20 credits of optional modules can come from the following list:
+A maximum of 25 credits of your option modules can come from the following list:

 International Political Theory